 - Jaundice (yellowing of the skin and whites of the eyes)

 - Unexplained loss of appetite and weight loss

 - Fevers and chills

 - Pain in the right side of the abdomen

 - Itchy skin

 As this cancer is rare and difficult to treat, only around 1 in 5 people diagnosed survive beyond five years.
 One of the reasons that survival rates are lagging behind those of some other cancers is a lack of awareness of this cancer that could lead to more funding for clinical research.
 Research into rare cancers also takes longer as reaching a large patient population can be challenging.

-The GI Cancer Institute is currently conducting a trial called ACTICCA-1, led by Doctor Jenny Shannon.
+The GI Cancer Institute has conducted a trial called ACTICCA-1, led by Doctor Jenny Shannon.
 Doctor Shannon believes that the results of ACTICCA-1 could improve the survival outcomes for people with cholangiocarcinoma.
 The trial is investigating treating patients with chemotherapy after surgery.
 It will help researchers to know if this treatment prevents cancer from returning after it has been removed.

 “I hope that this trial will give people with cholangiocarcinoma the opportunity to access more effective treatment, and to improve patient outcomes in the future,” Doctor Shannon says.
 If it is successful, the results of this trial will provide a lifeline to people experiencing cholangiocarcinoma.

 If you notice any of the symptoms listed above or changes in your digestion, please contact your GP.